go-air/dupi/docs/design.md

 documents just based on the document number and size and the uniform-ish distribution of shattering.

+The extraction mechanism visits the blots in descending frequency order, and outputs the blots and document occurences, in one per line or json formats.
+Extraction is parameterised on the standard deviation of the distribution of the number of documents associated with blots.
+One can restrict to those blots which have frequency not less than the mean μ + σ by specifying σ as a command line parameter.

-The extraction mechanism visits the blots in descending order, skipping any blots of size 1 or 0.
-It can output the associated documents one per line, or in json format, giving a consumer a much-reduced set of pairs of documents to analyse.
+Extraction can output the associated documents one per line, or in json format, giving a consumer a much-reduced set of pairs of documents to analyse.
 This raw form can produce a lot of documents of documents an does not by itself show or test the associated text.

-### Blot filtering

-TBD: filtering
+The extraction mechanism composes with 'unblot', which does the inverse of
+blotting: given a blot, it finds the set of associated texts and the documents in which they appear.

 ### Query